holbertonschoolstudents/Go-Discovery/README.md

     - cd Go-Discovery
   3. Unpack the 'createGopath.tar.gz' file:
     - tar -xvf createGopath.tar.gz
+    - It should display x createGopath.bash if everything is successful
   4. Run the script file that was just unpacked:
     - bash createGopath.bash (this may take a few moments to complete)
   5. Source your profile: